CCyanotrope/WarframeBot/README.md

 # WarframeBot

 ## Welcome to Warframe Bot!
 Warframe Bot is a simple Discord Bot made using Python.
-Please note it is not supposed to be used for any substansial use - as it is a purely educational tool for myself.
+Please note it is a purely educational tool for myself.
 However, I still believe a small explanation is due in order to give an idea of its scope and capabilities.

 ## Arcane Search